 The Faculty of Business offers a cooperative education option for students in Business specializations.
 Cooperative Education is an experiential learning program in which students alternate periods of study with periods of paid, discipline-related work experience in cooperating employer organizations.
-All students are eligible to compete for places in the Cooperative Education option following successful completion of the second year of studies in Business.
-Students will be admitted to the program based on a combination of grades, and a letter of intent.
+All new and continuing students are eligible to compete for places in the Cooperative Education option provided there is sufficient room in their programs to complete the requirements.
+Normally, a student who has completed more than \star 75 prior to entry will not be accepted.
+Students will be admitted to the program based on a combination of grades, work and volunteer experience and background, and a letter of intent.
 An interview may also be necessary.
-The online application deadline for September entry is March 30.
+The online application deadline for September entry is July 30.
+The application deadline for early September admission for continuing students is March 31.
 The online application deadline for January entry is October 31.
+Modest program and application fees are charged.
+For more information, contact the Business Career Services Office at 2-21 Business.